-- Level 0: the SES Evolution agent does not consider the device enrolled or trusted.
-The device is plugged into the SES Evolution agent but the backoffice has not yet assigned an unique ID to it. - Level 1: the SES Evolution agent considers the device enrolled but not trusted.
+Level 0 - For the SES Evolution agent, the device is neither enrolled, nor trusted.
+The device is plugged into the SES Evolution agent but the backoffice has not yet assigned an unique ID to it.

+• Level 1 - For the SES Evolution agent, the device is enrolled, but not trusted.
 The device is known and the backoffice has assigned a unique ID to it.
 Either its content has not yet been verified or it has changed since the last verification (when changes are made to a host outside the SES Evolution pool, for example).
-The device must be analyzed by an air-gapped workstation to switch to level 2. - Level 2: the SES Evolution agent considers the device enrolled and trusted.
+The device must be analyzed by an airgapped workstation to switch to level 2.

+Level 2 - For the SES Evolution agent, the device is enrolled and trusted.
 The device is known to the backoffice with a unique ID and its content is considered trusted.
 This level indicates that the device has been analyzed by an antivirus on an air-gapped SES Evolution workstation and that it does not contain any malicious files.
 This trust level will be maintained as long as the device's content is changed within the SES Evolution pool.